DESI-UR/VAST/doc/source/Vsquared_examples.rst

     python setup.py install

-   See :ref:`V2-install` for installation options.
+   See :ref:`VAST-install` for installation options.

  * Navigate to ``VAST/example_scripts/`` and modify ``DR7_config.ini`` if
    appropriate.
 Fields to edit might include: